- Home

 Salary Description

 The salary of a senior lecturer varies depending on various factors.
 An entry-level senior lecturer could earn more than Rs.
-500,000 per annum.
-A senior-level Senior lecturer could earn more than Rs.
-800,000 per annum according to payscale.
+1500,000 per annum.
+A senior-level Senior lecturer could earn around Rs.
+3 Lakhs to Rs 25 Lakhs per annum according to payscale.

 What is the job outlook for Lecturer?

-There are around 39,000 colleges in India that offer various courses as per the demand of students to build careers in numerous fields.
-On average 500,000 students appeared in UGC NET last year.
-We can say there is strong competition in the industry but it provided numerous opportunities to PhD holders.
+We can say there is strong competition in the industry but it provides numerous opportunities to PhD holders.
 Besides teaching in universities and colleges, the lecturer can also provide coaching classes to students and teachers in private institutes.
-Assistant professor salary in India is high in comparison to school teachers.
+Assistant professor salaries in India are high in comparison to school teachers.

-A lecturer career progression depends on the load of increased work and responsibilities he or she can take which involves teaching, research and administration.
-Several lecturers are required to perform all three responsibilities efficiently.
-Promotions are provided to individuals on the basis of their research profile and their ability to take up the varying roles.
+A lecturer's career progression depends on the load of increased work and responsibilities he or she can take which involves teaching, research and administration.
+Promotions are provided to individuals on the basis of their research profile and their ability to take up varying roles.

 Frequently Asked Questions for Lecturer